younggns/comparative-abusive-lang/README.md

 ./model/reference_script_train.sh
 ```

+- You can comment out python scripts you don't want to run before running **reference_script_train.sh**.
+Check hyperparameter values before running the script as well.
+You can start training RNN models by executing the bash script above.
 - results will be displayed in console
 - final results will be appended in "./model/TEST_run_result.txt"
 - [for quick test purpose] preprocessed dataset [<a href="http://milabfile.snu.ac.kr:16000/share-EMNLP-WS-18_abusive/data.tar.gz">link</a>] <br>